Active-Active vs. Active-Passive High-Availability Clustering

 Active-Passive

-If changes are made on the settings of the primary server, those changes must be cascaded to the failover server.
+If changes are made to the settings of the primary server, those changes must be cascaded to the failover server.
 So when the failover does take over, the clients won't be able to tell the difference.

 Get Started

-JSCAPE has two products that enable you to set up either an active-active or active-passive (or even a combination of both) failover configuration.
-The first product is JSCAPE MFT Server, a managed file transfer server that supports several file transfer protocols, including FTP, FTPS, SFTP, HTTP, HTTPS, WebDAV, OFTP, AS2, AFTP, and others.
-Also, it's platform-agnostic and can be installed on Microsoft Windows, Linux, Mac OS X and Solaris.
+• The first product is the JSCAPE MFT Server, a managed file transfer server that supports several file transfer protocols, including FTP, FTPS, SFTP, HTTP, HTTPS, WebDAV, OFTP, AS2, AFTP, and others.
+Also, it's platform-agnostic and can be installed on Microsoft Windows, Linux, Mac OS X, and Solaris.

-The second product is JSCAPE MFT Gateway, a server application that functions both as a reverse proxy and a load balancer.
+• The second product is JSCAPE MFT Gateway, a server application that functions as a reverse proxy and a load balancer.
 It can provide the load balancing function in an active-active configuration.
 MFT Gateway supports multiple load balancing algorithms, including Round Robin, Weighted Round Robin, Random, Least Connections, and Weighted Least Connections.

 Get Your Free Trial

 Would you like to try this yourself?
-JSCAPE MFT Server is platform-agnostic and can be installed on Microsoft Windows, Linux, Mac OS X and Solaris, and can handle any file transfer protocol as well as multiple protocols from a single server.
+JSCAPE MFT Server is platform-agnostic and can be installed on Microsoft Windows, Linux, Mac OS X, and Solaris.
+It can handle any file transfer protocol and multiple protocols from a single server.
 Additionally, JSCAPE enables you to handle any file type, including batch files and XML.
-Download your free 7-day trial of JSCAPE MFT Server now.

 Related Content